Hornet-AeroSpace/HAP-Software-/Documentation /FSM.md

 Context:

-What will this chart achieve?
+**What will this chart achieve?**
 	The intention of this chart is to expose the hardware & software req’s of our system.

-Format:
+FORMAT:

-    Stage N, Title
+1. Stage N, Title

-Functions:
+2. Functions:
 *What is happening during this stage*

-Transition Behavior:
+3. Transition Behavior:
 		*Noteworthy Event → Destination Stage*

 --------------